 Formerly UrbanSpoon, Zomato helps users hunt for the perfect restaurant.
 Unlike Yelp, which curates all local businesses, Zomato is hyperfocused on restaurants only.
 Follow our guide to claim or add your restaurant on Zomato.
 Once verified, your listing will start appearing on Zomato searches!

 15. Better Business Bureau (BBB)

 Geared toward technology startups, Crunchbase is the database companion company to tech news giant TechCrunch.
-Its listings are 100% crowd-sourced so you can add your business right now if you’d like.
+Its listings are 100% crowd-sourced so you can add your business to Crunchbase right now if you’d like.
 Crunchbase displays important information about founders, date of incorporation, recent news, and employees.
 Recommended for local startups, especially with venture capital backing.